 Gleason: Brent mentioned a moment ago a culture of closure.
 How do you create a culture of compliance and transparency?

 Walth: It’s one of those things where it’s a great law until somebody wanted to use it, right?
 That’s what I’ve seen progressively over time with states record law.
 You talk about the fees — we’re now told up front that it’s going to cost hundreds of dollars, thousands sometimes, before we even get to the question of exemptions.
 So it’s being used to deliberately chill asks.
 People will walk away from their requests before they even know if they can get the records.
 I’ve had agencies try to charge me for legal time so that lawyers can review newspaper clippings that the agency had in their files.
+Every day there are new collisions that produce new victims.
+The most fortunate victims experience only minor property damage.
+The least fortunate deal with life-changing personal injuries that leave them disabled or suffering from enduring pain.
+Check out Huntington Beach Car Accident Attorney to learn more.
 People try to charge us for looking at information that everybody understands is not exempt, but they’re going to put it through the ringer anyway.
 So it’s these fees, it’s this specter of fees — and the specter of time — but mostly money.
 You don’t even start to have the debate about whether it’s a trade secret or classified.

 Bosworth: What I’d add very quickly is that transparency is a huge hassle.
 Look at the astonishingly poor record of the Obama administration.
 Truly, this will be analyzed for some time to come, and it’s not what you might have expected from him. … Once you get [in office], it doesn’t feel comfortable anymore to be transparent.
 It’s difficult.